Customizing a pivot table

 - You can set the display format of each column clicking the Format link.
 The options in the Format column dialog will vary depending on the data type of the column.
 These options will be similar to that of the table column formatting.
 For more details refer here.

 - Click OK.
-The Pivot Table will be customized based on the settings provided.
+The pivot table will be customized based on the settings provided.

 By default, subtotals of individual rows and columns, and the grand total of all the rows and columns will be displayed in the Pivot table.
 You can choose to change the position of these totals, or turn them off.
+You can choose to hide specific columns in a pivot table, and display only the required columns.

 Follow the steps below to customize the subtotals and the grand totals in your Pivot table.

-Click the Edit Design button in the Pivot Table.
+Click the Edit Design button in the pivot table.

 Click the Show/Hide Totals button in the toolbar.
 You can also right click a column and choose the More... option under the Show/Hide Totals option.